You can scour the Internet and find a never-ending supply of marketing tips and advice to implement on top of your current marketing strategies.

 - Have you been through your website recently?
 Do you have multiple conversion points setup talking to prospects at ALL stages of the buying cycle?

 - How does your cart checkout process look?
 Are they extra form fields or clicks that the user must take to finally hit that buy button?

 - Is your site easy to read?
 Is it easy to navigate?
 How do you know?
 Test it.

 - Can people reach you with having to pick up a phone and dial your number?

 - Do your landing pages forms ask for too much information?

-Use your common sense and think about things that are antiquated, slow, and/or sucky about your current website and fix them.
+Use common sense.
+Really think about antiquated, slow, and sucky things about your current website and fix them.

 Put yourself in the shoes of a person who has little time to learn every nook and cranny of your site and wants something NOW.
 Then give them what they want.

 Making everything on your site as easy as possible to do will get more people completing those actions.
 It’s simple.